Catch-up subscriptions

 Subscribing to the $all

-stream, you have to provide a Position
+stream, provide a Position

 , End

-or a Position
+, or create a Position

-created from a commit and prepare position.
+from specific commit and prepare values.

 The corresponding $all